Paradise shelduck: Behaviour and ecology

-The male adopts a threat posture by dropping its head low with bill horizontal to the ground.
-If a female notices a threat on the water she responds by stretching out the neck and body while swimming towards the threat swinging her body back and forth, and making a high pitched call.
+The male adopts a threat posture by dropping his head low with the bill horizontal to the ground.
+If a female notices a threat on the water she responds by stretching out her neck and body while swimming towards the threat, swinging her body back and forth, and making a high-pitched call.
 On land she will lower her head and charge.
-Males will respond to the females by charging with her or taking on "high and erect" posture.
-In this posture the male will stretch its neck and head upwards and forwards, raise its feathers on the lower neck, call rapidly, and pivot between facing the threat and the female.
+Males will respond to the females by charging with her or taking on a "high and erect" posture.
+In this posture, the male will stretch its neck and head upwards and forwards, raise its feathers on the lower neck, call rapidly, and pivot between facing the threat and the female.
 When a predator threatens an adult pair with young, the parents will adopt the "broken wing display".
 The pair will run away from the young in a crouched position, raising and lowering its half-opened wings to distract the predator.
 Once the predator follows the pair away from the young, one of the adults will return to them.